crossphoton/diploy/README.md

 - Processes started with **diploy** will also stop if diploy is stopped.

 ### Troubleshooting
-- If there is an error `Environment variable `DIPLOY_LOG_PATH` not set`, set a temporary environment variable with value './' accroding to OS (if testing).
 ### Todo
 See the dedicated [TODO](./TODO.md) file.